leilajaafar/leilajaafar/README.md

 - Hey, I’m @leilajaafar
+- Management & Governance of Information Systems student!
+With a big love for books and writing.
+Checkout leilajaafar.beehiiv.com

 <!---
 leilajaafar/leilajaafar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.